 President Lincoln’s Cottage was built for banker George W. Riggs in 1842.
 Architect John Skirving designed the house, situated on a hilltop overlooking downtown Washington, D.C. in the Gothic-Revival style popularized by A.J.
 Downing.
 During the Civil War, President Lincoln and his family relocated to the Soldiers’ Home for the “hot season.”
-The tranquil surroundings at the Soldiers’ Home offered refreshing breezes, a relief from White House protocol, and provided a place for the President to reflect on all-consuming decisions about military strategy, domestic policy, and foreign relations.
-Though a relative sanctuary, President Lincoln was no less consumed with the war and issues of freedom and slavery here.
+The tranquil surroundings at the Soldiers’ Home offered refreshing breezes, a relief from White House protocol, and a place for the President to reflect on all-consuming decisions about military strategy, domestic policy, and foreign relations.
+Though often viewed as a sanctuary for the president, Lincoln was no less consumed with the war and issues of freedom and slavery here.
 In many ways, life at the Cottage brought the first family closer to the war and its human cost.